woocart/localizations/UK/products-electronics.md

 Price: 285.00

 The Gear S3 has the aesthetics of a truly premium watch with advanced features built right into the watch design.
 That's why it's so easy and effortless to use the Gear S3.
-It's also built for you to go days without needing your phone or to recharge.
+It's also built for you to go for days without needing your phone or to recharge.
 You get to feel free with the Gear S3.

-- Text, call, and get notifications directly from your Bluetooth connected Gear S3.
+- Text, call and get notifications directly from your Bluetooth connected Gear S3.
 - Make payments with Samsung Pay, almost anywhere you can swipe or tap a credit card.
-- The built-in GPS keeps track of your activity and makes it easy to share your location.The Gear S3 is compatible with both Android and iOS smartphones.
+- The built-in GPS keeps track of your activity and makes it easy to share your location.
+The Gear S3 is compatible with both Android and iOS smartphones.
 - With military-grade performance, the Gear S3 resists water, dust, extreme temperatures, and the occasional drop.

 ### Apple Watch Series 3 42mm, GPS Only - Aluminum with Gray Sport Band